Overall Score 5.7 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so it's true that, larger drivers can generate louder sound, but this does not mean that they deliver better quality sound.
+However, large drivers find it difficult to produce high frequencies so yes, larger drivers are capable of generating louder sound, but this does not mean that they produce better quality sound.

 Jabra Elite 5's lowest frequency is at 20Hz, this means that

-both devices can produce equal bass
+both devices make sound with equal bass

-Jabra Elite 5's highest frequency is at 20000Hz, this means that
+Jabra Elite 5's highest frequency is at 20,000Hz, this means that

 both devices produce equal treble